KuldeepSJadon/contributions/reviewer_materials/reviewer_guide.md

   - Is there code duplication in the content that should be reduced?
   - Are the R packages used the best tools for the job or can you suggest others that may be more suitable?
+  - Are all materials properly cited, this includes R packages?

 Please be respectful and kind to the authors in your reviews.
 Our [code of conduct](https://github.com/openplantpathology/contributions/blob/master/.github/conduct.md)